-For $Q_A$ , the analysis detects only a small percentage of race bias in the fair models, but as intended, the race bias is found to be significantly higher (about three times as much median bias) for the biased models.
-In contrast, for $Q_B$ , the analysis finds a comparable amount of age bias across both sets of models.
-This becomes more evident when scaling the median bias with respect to the queried input space (males correspond to 50% of the input space): the smallest median bias for the models trained on fair data is 12.16% (for the BOXES domain) and the largest median bias for the models trained on biased data is 14.04% (for the symbolic domain).
-This bias is not intended and was either present in the original data or introduced by the training process (or both).
-Finally, for $Q_C$ , the analysis detects significant bias across both sets of models with respect to the number of priors.
+The results in Table 2 meet our expectations.
+For Q_A , the analysis detects about three times as much median bias for the models trained on biased data compared to those trained on fair data.
+In contrast, for Q_B , the analysis finds a comparable amount of age bias across both sets of models.
+This becomes more evident when scaling the median bias with respect to the queried input space (males correspond to 50% of the input space): the smallest median bias for the models trained on fair data is 12.16% (for the BOXES domain) and the largest median bias for the models trained on biased data is 14.04% (for the SYMBOLIC domain).
+Finally, for Q_C , the analysis detects significant bias across both sets of models with respect to the number of priors.
 When considering the queried input space (Caucasians represent 1/6 of the entire input space), this translates to 17.7% median bias for the models trained on fair data and 25.26% for the models trained on biased data.
-This bias is intended and present in the original data: as one would expect, recidivism risk differs for different numbers of priors.
 Overall, these results demonstrate the effectiveness of our analysis in answering specific bias queries.
+For comparison, the analysis of neural-network models trained on the original dataset (with median accuracy of 63%) found 1.21% median bias for Q_A , 5.34% median bias for Q_B , and 5.86% median bias for Q_C .